jiharu/datt2500/README.md

 # datt2500
-A class note for the introduction to 3D modeling in York university 2016/2017
+Class notes for the introduction to 3D modeling course in York University 2016/2017